LiamGraham/shelf/README.md

 20
 ```

-Use `shelf()` to initiate a shell using a created CommandParser. `shelf()` provides a basic set of shell functionality, including a customisable exit command and command suggestions.
+Use `shelf()` to initiate a shell using a created CommandParser. `shelf()` provides a basic set of shell functionality, including customisable exit and help commands and command suggestions.

 ```python
 >>> from shelf import shelf